Browse documentation

 FunctionDescription

-suite(name, fn)Group benchmarks.
+group(name, fn)Group benchmarks.
 Executes fn immediately to register bench entries.

-Result object (returned by runBenchmarks()):
+Result object (returned by run()):

 Each benchmark result includes: name, suite, opsPerSec, meanMs, iterations, totalMs, variancePercentage, and optionally error.

-Proxy (Goccia.Builtins.GlobalProxy.pas, Goccia.Values.ProxyValue.pas)#
+Proxy (Goccia.Builtins.GlobalProxy.pas, Goccia.Values.ProxyValue.pas)

 Implements the ECMAScript Proxy.
 See MDN Proxy reference for the full API.